 Developing biopharmaceutical products, including conducting pre-clinical studies and clinical trials and establishing manufacturing capabilities, is expensive.
 We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we continue to develop cenderitide, our lead product candidate, and initiate clinical development of CU-NP, our second product candidate.
 In addition, our expenses could increase beyond expectations if the U.S. Food and Drug Administration, or FDA, requires that we perform additional studies to those that we currently anticipate, and the timing of any potential product approval may be delayed.
 Other than our cash on hand, we currently have no commitments or arrangements for any additional financing to fund the research and development of our product candidates.
 We have not generated any product revenues, and do not expect to generate any revenues until, and only if, we receive approval to sell our drug candidates from the FDA and other regulatory authorities for our product candidates.
 As of September 30, 2011, we had cash and cash equivalents totaling \$2.6 million.
 During the fiscal year ended December 31, 2010 and the nine months ended September 30, 2011, we used net cash totaling \$4.3 million and \$3.1 million, respectively, in operating activities.
 We expect our negative cash flows from operations to continue for the foreseeable future and beyond potential regulatory approval and any product launch.
-Based on our current development plans, including the completion of our Phase 1 PK/PD study of cenderitide, we anticipate that our current resources will only be sufficient to fund our operations in order to complete the next stage of development of cenderitide, which we anticipate will be a Phase 2 double-blind, placebo-controlled, dose ranging clinical study.
+Based on our current development plans, including the completion of our Phase 1 PK/PD study of cenderitide, we anticipate that our current resources will only be sufficient to fund our operations into the second quarter of 2012.
+We will need substantial additional capital in order to complete the next stage of development of cenderitide, which we anticipate will be a Phase 2 double-blind, placebo-controlled, dose ranging clinical study.

 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings, or corporate collaboration and licensing arrangements.
 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
 In addition, we could be forced to discontinue product development and reduce or forego attractive business opportunities, or even cease business altogether.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience additional significant dilution, and debt financing, if available, may involve restrictive covenants.
-To the extent that we raise additional funds show or grant licenses on terms that may not be favorable to us.
-We may seek to access the public or private capital markets whenever conditions are favorable, even if we do not have an immediate need for additional capital that time.
+To the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates, or grant licenses on terms that may not be favorable to us.
+We may seek to access the public or private capital markets whenever conditions are favorable, even if we do not have an immediate need for additional capital at that time.
 However, even though we have to date been successful in securing the capital needed to fund our business, there is no assurance that we will continue to secure such capital in the future.